viniciussousaazevedo/viniciussousaazevedo/README.md

 Nice to meet you!
 I am Vinícius Azevedo, an undergraduate from the Computer Science course at the Federal University of Campina Grande (UFCG)

-- 💼 Working at LIFE as a System Test Helper
+- 💼 Working at LIFE as a QA analyst
 - 🌱 Currently learning Spring Boot and JavaScript

 <div align="center">